-Process From Within Thailand
+Application Process from Within Thailand

-To apply for your Marriage Visa, go to the Government Complex in Chaengwattana.
-Track down Building B by following the blue pathway on the road in the complex.
+If you are in Bangkok, go to the Government Complex in Chaengwattana.
+Track down Building B by following the blue pathway on the road at the complex.
 At the end of the road, you’ll see a megalith surrounded by a moat.
 That’s where you want to go.

 In the far left corner of the building, on the first floor, you’ll find the Immigration Office.
 Enter the office and go to the counter so they can check your paperwork.
 If you’ve done this before, and are sure you have everything, go straight inside and get your queue number.

 - 2×2 inch photos

-- form tm7 (download)
+- an application form – form tm7 (download)